Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

 Then, we illustrate how the proposed technique can be effectively used for pricing energy derivatives, considering two common instruments in the energy markets: European and Asian options.

-When dealing with options, it is not only important to assess accuracy and speed in pricing at-the-money (ATM) instruments, but also essential to verify that models and algorithms can correctly reproduce prices across different levels of moneyness.
-Indeed, the inherent seasonality of energy markets introduces fluctuations in the moneyness of the options over months and years, as highlighted in \citet{sabino2023normal}.

-While the existing literature on simulation techniques for these processes focuses on ATM options \citep[see, e.g.,][]{benth2018lavagnini, sabino2022exact}, we perform an extended analysis by considering options in a range of moneyness around the ATM: we examine a panel of 30 options with moneyness in the range $\sqrt{T}(-0.2,0.2)$, where $T$ is the expiry of the option, covering the moneyness levels associated with typical market volatility.
-As already observed in the literature, deep out-of-the-money and deep in-the-money options are instead not very informative on the method performances, because the option value is close to the intrinsic value \citep[see, e.g.,][]{azzone2023}.
+When dealing with options, it is not only important to assess numerical performance in pricing at-the-money (ATM) instruments, but also essential to verify that models and algorithms can correctly reproduce prices across different levels of moneyness \citep[see, e.g.,][]{azzone2023}.
+Indeed, the inherent seasonality of energy markets introduces fluctuations in the moneyness of the options over months and years \citep[see, e.g.,][]{sabino2023normal}.
+While the existing literature on simulation techniques for these processes focuses on ATM options \citep[see, e.g.,][]{benth2018lavagnini, sabino2022exact}, we perform an extended analysis by considering options in a range of moneyness around the ATM, covering the spectrum of strikes relevant for typical market volatility.